What is this?

 - Compatible with DSFix

-The mod does not make any permanent changes to the system, the game or the configuration of the game and can easily be removed (see below).
+The mod does not make any permanent changes to the game or to Windows and can easily be removed.

-- Install Durante’s DSFix if you haven’t already
+- Install Durante’s DSFix if you have not already

 - Extract the contents of the